Frequently Asked Questions¶

 Can I change the plan after ordering?

 Yes, you can change your server's plan through the resize page.
+You select a new plan, a proforma invoice is generated, and after payment the server is automatically restarted with the new configuration.
+Your data is not affected.
 For more information, see Resize.

 Server Management¶